stikks/Feature-Request/README.md

 A quick introduction of the minimal setup you need to get the feature requests web application up & running.

+This app was built using
+Python 3.6.5
+Flask micro-framework
+Flask extensions

-This app was built using Flask microframework, you can find the list of dependencies in the requirements.txt file
+you can find the list of dependencies in the requirements.txt file

 ```shell
 flask run